aleferri/65HE06/README.md

 3. Microcore SCHED: select next uOp and load it in the uOp register.
 Wait uOps that require busy registers.
 Note that Main RS doesn't check for busy registers.
 4. Microcore ALU: execute the selected uOp and start a memory cycle if required
 5. Microcore MEM: execute writes, execute loads and save the result in the temporary register of the relative Reservation Station (Register TA for RSA, Register TB for RSB).
-The Microcore Repeat stages 3-5 until execution complete.
-During Main memory cycles, use ALU to execute Spot ALU operations.
+The Microcore Repeat stages 3-5 until the execution is complete.
+During Main memory cycles, the wasted cycle is instead used to perform useful ALU operations.
 Load a new operation when needed.
 During stalls, ID will feed a NOP.

 | OP | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11
 |--|--|--|--|--|--|--|--|--|--|--|--|